slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 "It keeps me warm.
 Warm cheekies.
 I don't even like coffee."

-An eyebrow raised a chuckle, "then why order anything with coffee?"
+An eyebrow raised a hardy chuckle in her, one I was all too used to "then why order anything with coffee?"

 "A latte is thicker so it'll keep me warmer."

 It was particularly strong, and since I rarely drank coffee my head began to hurt.
 The milk was thick and felt heavy going down, would be heavy on my way home and when I went to bed.
-And when I woke up the heaviness would be there to weigh down the rest of my day.
+And when I woke up the heaviness would be there to weigh me down the rest of my day.

-"Adrian's not working tonight looks like."
-I mentioned casually looking over the register, watching a someone take a bite of avocado toast.
+A weird swallowed a bite of avocado toast.
+Looking over at the register I let drop, "Adrian's not working tonight looks like."

 "She's playing tonight.
 At the Claybourne Whatever.
 It's the new place near Main and Clinton."

 "Yea I heard about it.
 She plays a lot.
 You don't want to go?
 I'd totally be up for it."

-She winced, "Kind of, but just wanted to take it easy tonight.
+Selina winced, "Kind of, but I just wanted to take it easy tonight.
 Take it easy."

-"Yea, me too", I said.
-"I started getting these weird spasms.
+"Yea, me too", we sat with the silence,  "I started getting these weird spasms.
 My whole body would tense up for like a moment, then nothing."

-((heart problems, kind of important part here, move to another section?))

 "Oh my god is that a heart problem?!
 You never told me about this."